netglue/zf2-encryption-module/README.md

 * Add sign and verify methods to controller plugin and view helper
 * Add sign and verify features/forms to views
 * Clean up exception handling throughout to catch the correct class of exceptions in try blocks
+* Tests
+* Inline Docs in views
+* More key storage devices such as DB?
+Mongo?

 ## Further ideas

 * It might be useful to know how old a key pair is and it would be trivial to implement this in the key storage interface
+* Provide features that make it easy to sign and encrypt email messages
+* Perhaps allow a way to publicly expose and download public keys so they can be used by third parties to encrypt data or verify signatures etc.